Speech is a Gift: The Power of Words in the Bible and the Heart

 Jesus reminds me:

 "I tell you, on the day of judgment people will give account for every careless word they speak, for by your words you will be justified, and by your words you will be condemned.”
-Matthew 12:36-37

 That thought humbles me.
 My words are not just fleeting sounds.
 They carry weight.

-I have felt words soothe my soul like a gentle balm
+I have felt words soothe my soul like a gentle balm.

 But I have also felt them cut deep, leaving scars.
-Sometimes, I find myself believing words that aren’t true—lies about myself, whispered by the world or even my own thoughts.
+Sometimes, I find myself believing words that aren’t true - lies about myself, whispered by the world or even my own thoughts.
 And in those moments, I have to remind myself of the only truth that matters: what God says about me.

 He is the God of Love, of Peace, of Silence.
 The One who is present here and now.
 In this very moment.

+My life is like a "flowing stream."
 Carrying fresh water of God’s blessings, which means being fully present at every moment.
 It means letting go of attachments that bring fear, sorrow, bitterness, and unforgiveness—attachments that declare death over me and over the world.
 When I hold onto them, I wage a never-ending war in my own heart.

 But just as I use language, I also reap its fruits.
 The energy I pour into my words fills my heart, and it overflows into the world.